ckeditor/ckeditor5/docs/getting-started/quick-start.md

 CDN is an alternative method of running CKEditor&nbsp;5 that you can start using in just a few steps.

 You have two options to choose from.
-You can either use an ES Modules build with imports similar to the npm setup or UMD build with global variable.
+You can use an ES Modules build with imports similar to the npm setup or UMD build with a global variable.
 The former is more modern, but the latter offers better compatibility with older development environments.

 ### CDN with imports

-Start by adding a link to editor style sheet.
+Start by adding a link to the editor style sheet.
 It contains all styles for the editor's UI and content.
 Refer to the {@link getting-started/setup/css#styling-the-published-content content styles} guide for more information.

 ```html
 <link rel="stylesheet" href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/ckeditor5.css" />